herrlock/dotfiles/README.md

 # dotfiles

-A collection of configuration files (most starting with a dot)
+A collection of configuration files (some starting with a dot)